-An indie rock musician shot and killed three members of the Iranian-bred punk-dance band The Yellow Dogs and wounded a roommate at the group’s Williamsburg apartment and practice space before turning the gun on himself early on Monday morning, cops said.
+An indie rock musician shot and killed nearly all of the members of a Williamsburg dance-punk band from Iran before turning the gun on himself at the band’s practice space and apartment early on Monday morning, cops said.

-Police were called just after midnight to 318 Maujer St., between Waterbury Street and Morgan Avenue, and found one man shot in the arm outside the building.
-Upon entering, they encountered three men shot dead and, on the roof, the alleged gunman dead, laid out by a self-inflicted gunshot wound to the head, cops said.
+Police called just after midnight to 318 Maujer St., between Waterbury Street and Morgan Avenue, found one man shot in the arm outside the building.
+Upon entering, they encountered another three men shot dead and, on the roof, the alleged gunman dead of a self-inflicted gunshot wound to the head, cops said.

-Sadeghpourosko was treated at Elmhurst Hospital Center in Queens and later released, according to police, who would not confirm his identity.
+The wounded man was treated at Elmhurst Hospital Center in Queens and later released, according to police.

 The Yellow Dogs opened for the funk-punk band !!! at the Music Hall of Williamsburg last year and frequently headlined Brooklyn venues including the Brooklyn Bowl, Shea Stadium, and the Knitting Factory.